Parson's chameleon: Conservation

-The Parson's chameleon is considered near threatened by the IUCN.
+Parson's chameleon is considered near threatened by the IUCN.
 It has a large range covering almost 40000 km2 and inhabits several protected areas, but it appears to occur at low densities, although it possibly is partially overlooked due to preference for roosting high in the forest canopy.

 The main threat to this species is ongoing habitat loss, especially from slash-and-burn agriculture but also logging, as it mostly is restricted to primary forest, although it also occurs in disturbed habitats, including patches of tall trees in villages and coffee plantations.
 A secondary threat is unregulated collection for the pet trade, as it is a slow-breeding species.
 Historically, it was collected at high levels, which may have impacted some populations.
 It has been listed on CITES Appendix II since 1995 like almost all chameleons (only exception is Brookesia perarmata on Appendix I), which means that legal international trade in the species now only can happen with a permit.
 Since then, legal exports from Madagascar have been restricted to a specific number each year, but in years where the quota was zero some unregulated, illegal trade is known to still have occurred.